mwdjones/mwdjones.github.io/_pages/about.md

 Happy learning,
 Mariel

-In the meantime here's a snapshot of my CV:
+In the meantime here's a fun data viz snapshot of my CV: